History, Hookers & Hashish

 Q: What hours is the Red Light District open?

 A: The Red Light District is always open – don’t forget that it’s a residential area.
 It can be visited 24/7.
-The window brothels are only closed for 2 hours between 6am and 8am.
+The window brothels are only closed for 2 hours a day between 6am and 8am.
 Most bars and clubs close at 3 or 4 am in the weekends.

 Q: Is the Red Light District open on Sunday’s?